-Do you want the freedom to explore uncharted reefs and wrecks that few people have ever dived?
+Do you want the freedom to explore uncharted reefs and wrecks that few people ever dive?
 Sailing and diving present the perfect match, and to be able to sink beneath the waves unbothered by boat engines or other dive groups is a dream.
-Below, we cover everything you’ll need to know to get your boat set up for desolate adventures in the blue.
+Below, we cover everything you need to know to get your boat set up for desolate adventures in the blue.
 From supplying your boat with the proper safety equipment to choosing the right scuba tank compressor, this guide is the perfect starting point.

 - Scuba Tanks